 At the beginning the leading technology was decided to be Android.
 But in the development process the client shifted to iOS.
 Though similar, these two platforms have their specific technological implementations.
 The navigation and the logic are rather different and Melon’s in-house developers had to be swift, flexible and responsive to meet the deadlines.

 Initially the app had to be just a virtual wallet where the end-users could keep their loyalty cards.
-Gradually, it turned into an app with catalogues linked to the respective card.
+Gradually, it turned into a mobile app with catalogues linked to the respective card.
 The app is updated any time the retailers have new offers.
 The usability tests showed that the users are quite interested in the catalogues and now this is a big and important feature of the mobile app.

-Thera are many more functionalities that are planned to be added to the application.
+Thera are many more functionalities that are planned to be developed for the application.
 For example, payment methods and personalization based on the user’s interests and shopping habits.
 At the moment, when the users already have a loyalty card, they have to punch in the number, name and other required data.
 This can be automatized – once they scan the code, the rest could be filled in automatically.
 In other words the app can be transformed from a loyalty cards wallet into a device that issues such cards.
 It also is a handy tool to trace consumers’ behavior based on the statistics from the app and has the potential to become a cornerstone of the consumers’ buying habits and behavior.